 Who We Are

-We understand that whales are a highly evolved, intelligent, and self-aware species that have captivated the hearts and curiosity of many.
+Our shared philosophy is to focus on non-intrusive research methods and to always show respect for the well-being of whales.
+We understand that whales are highly intelligent and have captivated the hearts and curiosity of many.

 BC Whales

-The North Coast Cetacean Society – BC Whales was founded in 2001 and is a non-profit, charitable whale- research organization with 22 years of dedication towards research, education, and the protection of whales within British Columbia waters.
+The North Coast Cetacean Society – BC Whales was founded in 2001 and is a non-profit, charitable whale- research organization with 23 years of dedication towards research, education, and the protection of whales within British Columbia waters.
 Their research includes marine and land based surveys, drone research, PhD and Masters student projects and acoustic monitoring.
 In 2001, with permission of the Gitga’at First Nation they built the research station known as Cetacea Lab, and in 2016 the Fin Island Research Station.
 Both stations have given researchers and local community members the opportunity to live remotely with whales to study their behavior in their natural environment.
 Their objective has always been to protect habitat for the long-term survival of whales along the coast of BC recognizing the importance of robust scientific research in conjunction with community outreach in having tangible impacts on protection of habitat for all whales.

 Gitga’at First Nation